 The first performance of the Euripides tragedy Bacchae took place in the Theatre of Dionysus, in Pella, in around 408BC.
-Bacchae was the ancient god of wine and wild joy, and so it is fitting that Ktima Ligas is using the ancient techniques of this wine-producing region to bring both wine and joy to its customers today.
-You could even say Pella was, in part, quite literally built with wine – those constructing the Church of the Virgin Mary the Panaghia, built in 1861, used wine in its mortar after the Ottoman rulers banned the use of water for church building.
+Bacchus (or Dionysus) was the ancient god of wine and joy, and so it's fitting that Ktima Ligas is using the ancient techniques of this wine-producing region to bring both wine and joy to its customers today.
+You could even say Pella was, in part, quite literally built with wine – as those constructing the Church of the Virgin Mary the Panaghia, built in 1861, used wine in its mortar after the Ottoman rulers banned the use of water for church building.

 Thomas Ligas began his quest to get to know the local ecosystem intimately in 1985, looking into traditional methods of viticulture and vinification in an attempt to find ways to accentuate the distinctive qualities of the terroir.

 Many grape varieties fell from favour after phylloxera in the 19th century nearly wiped out vine growing across Europe, and so in many ways Ktima Ligas is trying to resurrect these old varieties and farming methods.
 They now use Roditis, Assyrtiko and Kydonitsa for the white wines, and Xinomavro and Limniona for the reds.View Wines